RobinKumar5986/wwwhisper/README.md

 the currently logged in user, logout the user, check if the user is authorized to access a given location.

-2. Admin operations: Define a location, add a user with a given email, grant a given user access to a given location, revoke access, remove a user, remove a location, allow not-authenticated access to a given location.
+2. Admin operations: add/remove a user with a given email, grant a user access to a given path, revoke access, allow not-authenticated access to a given path.

 wwwhisper utilizes auth-request nginx module created by Maxim Dounin.
 The module allows to specify which locations require authorization.